gfelber/website/writeups/ctrl_space_sheratan.md

 }
 ```

 One very interesting thing about the Dirty Pagetable on ARM64 is that it actually doesn't have any physical KASLR, so we can just overwrite and memory from the kernel image directly.
-Actually the day before the CTF start Google Project Zero made a blog post about this behaviour (among other things): [Defeating KASLR by Doing Nothing at All](https://googleprojectzero.blogspot.com/2025/11/defeating-kaslr-by-doing-nothing-at-all.html).
+Actually the day before the CTF start Google Project Zero made a blog post about this behaviour (among other things): [Defeating KASLR by Doing Nothing at All](https://googleprojectzero.blogspot.com/2025/11/defeating-kaslr-by-doing-nothing-at-all.html) .
 I guess i didn't expect to by snipped by them, but it happens `¯\_(ツ)_/¯`.

-Privilege Escalation from here is straight forward, we could either write our own ring 0 shellcode, overwrite modprobe OR overwrite core_pattern which i actually got from this kernel CTF submission: [CVE-2024-36972](https://github.com/st424204/security-research/tree/fa3bed7298d85865bd1109fc278b982dc725cf28/pocs/linux/kernelctf/CVE-2024-36972_lts_cos).
+Privilege Escalation from here is straight forward, we could either write our own ring 0 shellcode, overwrite modprobe OR overwrite core\_pattern which i actually got from this kernel CTF submission: [CVE-2024-36972](https://github.com/google/security-research/tree/master/pocs/linux/kernelctf/CVE-2024-36972_lts_cos) .

 This basically gives us an easy way to execute our binary as a privileged process outside the namespace and get the flag.